magento/magento2/app/code/Magento/Analytics/README.md

 |alias|Table alias|False|
 |link-type|Join type|False|

-The name has to match the table name in DB.
+The name must be the same as the table name in DB.
 The `alias` attribute can be used in the same way as an alias in the SQL.
 The `link-type` attribute specifies the type of join in SQL query and can be either `INNER` or `LEFT`.

 Join conditions are described in the _&lt;link-source&gt;_ node using the _&lt;using&gt;_ tag.
 After rendering it is represented as the `ON` statement in an SQL query. _&lt;using&gt;_ works in the same way as the filter, described below in this document.